 The emulator driver allows for some customization of the emulated SWD and provides flexibility in deciding suitable parameters.
 The parameters that are customizable are the number of tracks overwritten by the shingled write (k), extracted underlying disk geometry and the hash table size.
-The various read behaviors detailed above has not been implemented and can be another such parameter.
 The read behavior that has been currently implemented and used for the evaluations in the next section is the Data Centric behavior.

-Since the emulator is implemented in the block layer, adding new commands is also straightforward.
+Since the emulator is implemented in the block layer, adding new commands like commands to report an overwrite error or the drive physical geometry is also straightforward.
 New commands can be easily serviced by implementing new ioctls.
-Since the Shingled Write Disks are still under prototype development and the best interface for it is not yet known, this feature becomes crucial.
-Researchers can have the flexibility to work on new command sets and interfaces best suited for SWDs.
+Since the Shingled Write Disks are still under prototype development and the best interface for it is not yet known, this feature is crucial to have the flexibility to work on new command sets and interfaces best suited for SWDs.